cwchan0212/self-jpa-trafficsign-api/README.md

 With this API, users can easily perform CRUD operations on both **categories** and **traffic signs**, and retrieve detailed information on each sign.
 The API is designed to be user-friendly and intuitive, with clear documentation provided by **Swagger**.

-Please note that the images used in this project are sourced from the <a href="https://www.gov.uk/guidance/the-highway-code/traffic-signs" target="_blank">Highcode Code of GOV.UK</a> and are for **educational purposes only**.
+Please note that the images used in this project are sourced from the <a href="https://www.gov.uk/guidance/the-highway-code/traffic-signs" target="_blank">Highway Code of GOV.UK</a> and are for **educational purposes only**.

 <p align="center">
   <img src="assets/images/01.png" width="600">